-EARTH SCIENCE (1 year = 2 credits) GRADE 9-12 ELECTIVE ,
+EARTH SCIENCE (1 year = 2 credits) GRADE 9-12 ELECTIVE (1) year -2 or card)

 This full-year course introduces students to the study of Earth and its place in the universe.
 The course leads students toward a clearer understanding of geology, oceanography, meteorology, and astronomy.
 As students refine and expand their understanding of Earth science, they will apply their knowledge in investigations that require them to ask questions and explore the world around them.
 Throughout the course, students will also solve problems, reason abstractly, and learn to think critically.